 Separate vocals from instrumental music in audio files

-Generate music based on text descriptions
+Generate music from text prompts

-Generate music from text descriptions
+Generate music from text

-Generate music from text descriptions
+Generate music from text prompts

-Generate music from text prompts on Discord
+Generate music from text and melody

 Demucs Music Source Separation (v4) is an advanced AI-based tool designed to separate vocals from instrumental music in audio files.
 It is the latest version of theDemucs system, which utilizes state-of-the-art machine learning models to achieve high-quality music source separation.
 This tool is particularly useful for music producers, remixers, and researchers looking to isolate specific elements of a musical track.